Ashmi11/Web-application-using-NodeJs-CSS-and-MySQL/README.md

 8)response.js: It contains the javascript code necessary to make the website responsive.(content fits on smaller screen)

 9)script.js: Contains the javascript code for the currency converter where the api is also connected.
 The api is from  https://www.exchangerate-api.com/ .
+Make sure to create your own api key and add it to the code.

 10)weather.js : Contains the javascript code for the weather service, the api for weather is included here.
-The api is from https://openweathermap.org/api
+The api is from https://openweathermap.org/api .
+Make sure to create your own api key and add it to the code.

 11)Github.com: I am not allowed to upload my .env file in github so I tried to create one in github itself.
 But there are some extra lines here which should not be included in your real.env file.
 Just include the part after "with:"